yfaria/delph-in-rdf/delphin-rdf/README.md

 pip install delphin/
 ```

-Then there will be three new subcomands in `pydelphin`, which are `profile_to_rdf` which converts the MRS on a profile for an RDF graph, `profile_to_eds_to_rdf` which converts the MRS on a profile to an EDS and then for a RDF graph and `profile_to_dmrs_to_rdf` which converts the MRS on a profile for RDMRS and then for a RDF graph
+Then there will be three new subcommands in `delphin`, which are `profile_to_rdf` which converts the MRS on a profile for an RDF graph, `profile_to_eds_to_rdf` which converts the MRS on a profile to an EDS and then for a RDF graph and `profile_to_dmrs_to_rdf` which converts the MRS on a profile to a DMRS and then for a RDF graph.